What activities can be funded by SIA funds?

 - Broadening curricular options (art, music, PE, STEM, CTE, engaging electives, college credit opportunities, dropout prevention, life skills classes, talented and gifted programs, and access to licensed librarians

-Plan Adjustments vs. Plan Amendments
+Plan Adjustments vs. Plan Amendments: What’s the difference?

 Adjustment: For minor changes to your SIA plan that align to current strategies, help achieve named outcomes, as well as address needs identified through community engagement.
 Examples of a plan adjustment include the addition or removal of activities within an existing strategy that already exists within the current three-year plan.